 We write a lot about the ways that outdoor advertising can build your brand, bring you more customers, and boost your profits.
 But do you know why Out-of-Home advertising (OOH) is such a powerful advertising medium?

 If you’re interested in exactly why billboards are so effective, here are 3 reasons, based in psychology.

 1. Billboards Reach Consumers on an Unconscious Level.

 But what about the 16% of people who aren’t actively paying attention to outdoor ads?
-Turns out, the brain still registers billboards on an unconscious level even when we’re not consciously looking at them!
+Turns out, the brain still registers billboards on an unconscious level.
+That is, even when we’re not consciously looking at them, our brains take notice!
 That’s because our brains are like sponges, absorbing information about our surroundings without us even knowing.

 So even though your next customer doesn’t realize he’s seeing your billboard, he actually is!